-The first group of official visitors is being admitted by invitation-only to the Bolidt Innovation Center, a new hub for collaborative product development and testing that takes flooring and decking design using synthetic materials to a new level.
+The first group of official visitors is being admitted by-invitation-only to the Bolidt Innovation Centre, a new hub for collaborative product development and testing that takes flooring and decking design using synthetic materials to a new level.

 The Bolidt Innovation Center represents the latest example of the innovation for which the family-owned business has prided itself since its foundation in 1964, according to Rientz Willem Bol, Chief Executive Officer of Bolidt.
 “We have always invested in innovation.
 If you don’t think about the future, you will not have one,” he comments.

 Bol says that innovation is “part of Bolidt’s DNA” as a company, determining its approach to sustainability, hygiene, safety, energy & data, and design.
 It anticipated demand for more sustainable products from the cruise sector by becoming the first supplier to replace teak with the synthetic Bolideck® Future Teak, for example, he pointed out.
 The Bolidt Innovation Center gives physical form to the creative and collaborative approach keeping the company ahead of its competitors.

 “In the Bolidt Innovation Center, we will focus specifically on open source innovation and collaboration,” says Bol.
 “Only by dreaming, thinking and working together, and letting people experience everything that is possible with synthetics, will we achieve innovation that has the potential to conquer the world.
 That is what we want to achieve here, together with all of our partners.”